echogarden-project/echogarden/docs/Options.md

 * `postProcessing.timePitchShiftingMethod`: method for time and pitch shifting.
 Can be `sonic` or `rubberband`.
 Defaults to `sonic`
 * `postProcessing.rubberband`: prefix for RubberBand options (TODO)

+**Subtitles**
+* `subtitles.maxLineCount`: maximum number of lines per cue.
+Defaults to `2`
+* `subtitles.maxLineWidth`: maximum characters in a line.
+Defaults to `42`
+* `subtitles.minWordsInLine`: minimum number of words in a line, such that a line break can be added.
+Defaults to `4`
+* `subtitles.maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's speech end time.
+This also ensures that very short-duration segments aren't shown in a flash.
+Defaults to `3`

 **VITS**:
 * `vits.speakerId`: speaker ID, for VITS models that support multiple speakers.
 Optional